MurrayIII/UnicodeMathML/README.md

 * The symbol sets are collected into tabbed arrays with one set displayed at a time.
 * The new UnicodeMath transpose syntax <​base>^⊺ and ^⊺ <​base>, where ⊺ is U+22BA (\intercal), is implemented.
 * Settings options to define the display characters for ⅅⅆⅇⅈⅉ and ⊺.
-* Alt+Enter hot key cycles through the Examples.
+* The Alt+Enter hot key and Demo mode cycle through the Examples.
+The space key pauses/resumes the Demo mode.
+When paused, the left/right arrow key displays the previous/next equation.
+Clicking on the Demo button starts/stops the demo mode.
 * Pasting MathML into the input text area passes the MathML to the renderer, and converts the MathML to UnicodeMath, which it displays in the MathML output window.

 ## MathML intent-attribute support:
-* The derivative and partial-derivative intent attributes are added for the dy/dx and higher-order derivative styles.
+* The derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.
 * The templates […,…], […,…[, ]…,…], and ]…,…[, produce closed-interval, closed-open-interval, open-closed-interval, and open-interval structures, respectively, each including the intent attribute with the interval name and arguments.
 The … can be a signed number, variable name or ∞.
 Similarly, the templates (…,…], and […,…) also produce open-closed-interval and closed-open-interval structures with the corresponding intent attribute values.
 The template (…,…) isn't given an intent attribute since it can be used for a math-function argument list or a point in a 2D plane.
 * The \intent (ⓘ) and \arg (ⓐ) options are defined for enclosures, factorials, fences, atoms, sub/superscripts, and other expressions, thereby enabling the user to add intents explicitly to these constructs.
 * \abs for unambiguous entry of absolute value with the absolute-value intent attribute. \choose along with its intent attribute (binomial-coefficient).
 Intent attributes are included for UnicodeMath equation arrays, matrices, and determinants.
-* Define default intents for \abs, \choose, \cases, fences, n-ary objects, math-function objects, transpose objects, and double-struck italic symbols like differential d (ⅆ).
+* Default intents are defined for \abs, \choose, \cases, fences, n-ary objects, math-function objects, transpose objects, and double-struck italic symbols like differential d (ⅆ).
 This improves MathML readablity and supports round-tripping these concepts via MathML.

 ## To do:
 * Improve the LaTeX output mode.